onuelito/Simple-Paint/README.md

 ```
 sudo pacaman -S gcc
 ```
 **Windows:** You will need to have installed on your computer a C compiler.
-For instance Visual Studio by installing Visual Studio with the C/C++ tools in your machine.
+For instance by installing Visual Studio with the C/C++ tools in your machine.

 **Mac OS:** :(
 ##